 The National Body for the Russian Federation provides all interpretation and translation into or from the Russian language.

-The chair and secretariat are responsible for dealing with the question of language at a meeting in a manner acceptable to the participants following the general rules of ISO or IEC, as appropriate.
+The Chair and secretariat are responsible for dealing with the question of language at a meeting in a manner acceptable to the participants following the general rules of ISO or IEC, as appropriate.
 (See also Annex E.)

 Cancellation of meetings